So, what’s in a cocktail? My dictionary defines it thusly:

 Mastering the art of the cocktail is no small feat.
 Those who do it well have mastered an impressive library of recipes, techniques, ritual, and lore.
 They know precisely how long to shake a Ramos Gin Fizz.
 They know which gin goes best in a Negroni.
 When to shake and when to stir — and why, and for how long.

 They understand that ritual is important in making some drinks.
 The Mint Julep is not simply a bourbon-based mojito.
 You don’t just muddle some mint in a glass, throw in some ice cubes and mix in some bourbon and simple syrup.
 There’s a ritual, and the magic of the julep arises out of that ritual, not just the ingredients.
+(Pro tip: do NOT order a mint julep when your barkeep is in the weeds.)

 In the end, great cocktails, like great food, are prepared by true artisans committed to their craft.
 I have been lucky to make friends with a number of truly talented cocktail masters, and I have tasted some truly exceptional creations, both classic and newly created.
-It is those artisan and their cocktails that I celebrate here at HD Cocktailian.
+It is those artisans and their cocktails that I celebrate here at HD Cocktailian.